Find a lost National Insurance number

 • whether you can pay voluntary contributions to fill the gaps and how much it will cost.

 However, neither tell you how much State Pension you're likely to get.
+You can check your State Pension forecast on the GOV.UK website.

 You can also call the National Insurance helpline on 0300 200 3500 to request a statement.